 Ramadan is a season of increased consumerism and attention to shopping especially for a country like Bangladesh where the majority of the population is Muslim.
 Marketers need to understand how to effectively market during this season in order to take advantage of many of the opportunities it contains and to avoid Ramadan marketing mistakes that could be costly.
 In this guide, we briefly cover some of the various aspects of Ramadan marketing to help you be more successful with your seasonal marketing efforts in Muslim regions.

-Before we get into various aspects of marketing during Ramadan we should mention that this year, Ramadan 2020, will take place starting April 24 in the evening.
+Before we get into various aspects of marketing during Ramadan we should mention that this year, Ramadan 2021, took place starting April 14 in the evening.
 The Eid Ul-Fitr will take place after this period.
 Companies that are thinking of advertising during this period need to plan ahead because some publications can get booked months ahead of time.
 Though it is possible to even start marketing campaigns in some circumstances after Ramadan has already started, you may find that the outlets you wish to advertise with are understaffed or extremely slow to respond because of decreased working hours during Ramadan.
 We recommend that you start your Ramadan planning a bit earlier.

 Times to market during Ramadan